Central Boulevards of Brussels: Construction and development

 The Central Boulevards—the Boulevard du Hainaut/Henegouwenlaan (now the Boulevard Maurice Lemonnier/Maurice Lemonnierlaan), the Boulevard Central/Centraallaan (now the Boulevard Anspach/Anspachlaan), the Boulevard du Nord/Noordlaan (now the Boulevard Adolphe Max/Adolphe Maxlaan), and the Boulevard de la Senne/Zennelaan (now the Boulevard Émile Jacqmain/Émile Jacqmainlaan)—were laid out between 1869 and 1871, and were progressively opened to traffic from 1871 to 1873.
 The opening of these new routes offered a more efficient way to get into Brussels' lower town than the cramped streets such as the Rue du Midi/Zuidstraat, the Rue des Fripiers/Kleerkopersstraat and the Rue Neuve/Nieuwstraat, and helped revitalise the town's lower quarters.

 In order to accomplish this revitalisation and attract investment, public buildings were constructed as part of Léon Suys' massive programme of beautification of the city centre, including the Bourse Palace (1868–1873).
-The vast Central Halls (Halles Centrales, Centrale Hallen), a good example of metallic architecture, located between the Rue des Halles/Hallenstraat and the Rue de la Vierge Noire/Zwarte Lievevrouwstraat, replaced unhygienic open-air markets, though they were torn down in 1958.
+The vast Central Halls (Halles Centrales, Centrale Hallen), a notable example of metallic architecture, located between the Rue des Halles/Hallenstraat and the Rue de la Vierge Noire/Zwarte Lievevrouwstraat, replaced unhygienic open-air markets, though they were torn down in 1958.
 The monumental fountain at the Place Fontainas/Fontainasplein, which was to break the boulevards' uniformity, was abandoned for budgetary reasons.

 The construction of private buildings on the boulevards and surrounding areas took place later.
 Brussels' middle class continued to prefer living in new suburbs rather than the cramped areas of the city centre.
 Besides, the high prices of the land (expected to finance part of the construction costs) and the high rents were not within the means of the lower classes.
 Moreover, life in apartments was no longer desirable for residents of Brussels, who preferred to live in single family homes.
 For these reasons, the buildings constructed by private citizens had difficulty finding buyers.

 To give builders an incentive to create elaborate and appealing façades on their works, two architectural competitions were organised, first in the period 1872–1876 and again in 1876–1878.
 Great freedom was given to the architects; no unity of style was sought nor imposed (other than a minimum height of 15 m to avoid speculation) and the monumental composition adopted a de facto eclectic approach throughout the immense perspective of the boulevards.
 The first prize of 20,000 Belgian francs for the 1872–1876 competition was awarded to the architect Henri Beyaert who designed the Maison des Chats or Hier is't in den kater en de kat (loosely, "House of Cats") on the Boulevard du Nord.
 Nonetheless, it took another twenty years, until 1895, for buildings to solidly line the boulevards.